 Maybe the worst part about the film is the casting of Stephen Lang as the warlord/sorcerer nemesis.
 Lang is originally a theatrical actor whose star rose with Avatar (2009) after which he has usually been cast as a hard-ass military type.
 Alas that kind of role is exactly what Conan the Barbarian does not need.
 Contrast Stephen Lang to James Earl Jones who played the equivalent role of Thulsa Doom in the original.
 Lang fails to inflate the part with any of the stature and gravitas that Jones gave it; all that we have is a one-dimensional villain that Lang plays by going for bug-eyed crazy man cliches.
 It is like taking an equivalent role of dark charismatic power – say Morpheus in The Matrix (1999) or almost anything Christopher Lee does – and recasting it with someone like R. Lee Ermey.
 As a result, the film ends up with an entirely cardboard threat.
 For some reason, when Lang puts the completed mask one, it looks for all the world like he has a chestburster from Alien (1979) sitting on his face.

-Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different character; Kull the Conqueror (1997) and Solomon Kane (2009).
-There has also been an announced adaptation of Brak Mak Morn and a remake of Red Sonja.
+Other Robert E. Howard film adaptations are:– Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior and Arnold Schwarzenegger as a different character; Kull the Conqueror (1997), Solomon Kane (2009) and the animated Red Sonja, Queen of Plagues (2016).
 A portrait of Robert E. Howard’s life is dramatised in the romantic film The Whole Wide World (1996).